openstack-archive/vmtp/doc/source/contributing.rst

     $ tox -epep8

-**Note:** The first run usually takes longer, as tox will create a new virtual environment and download all dependencies.
+.. note:: The first run usually takes longer, as tox will create a new virtual environment and download all dependencies.
 Once that is the done, further run will be very fast.

 4. Run the test suite::